builtbywilldev/coldmetal.c/README.md

-# 🔥 Coldmetal.c — Dependency-Free AI Memory Engine (C)
+# 🔥 Coldmetal.c™ — Dependency-Free AI Memory Engine (C)
 A fully offline, zero-dependency AI system inspired by `llm.c` — engineered for airgapped environments.
 Built in pure C with no Python, no external libraries, and no cloud ties.